Watch Our Video

 Call 978-451-0168 to Schedule a Free Consultation and Case Evaluation

 The law office of Concord criminal defense attorney and personal injury lawyer Peter G. DeGelleke is located on Concord's historic Monument Square.
 Mr. DeGelleke offers free consultations, including free case evaluations and free referrals for specialized services.

-To schedule a meeting to discuss what Mr. DeGelleke can do to assist you with your case, please contact the office at 978-451-0168 or by e-mail.
+To schedule a meeting to discuss what Mr. DeGelleke can do to assist you with your case, please call the office at 978-451-0168 or complete an online contact form.
 Credit cards are accepted.